Immigration Justice

 Working for Justice Now

+After a hiatus due covid and recent changes in the El Corazón ministry the time seems right to revive and recreate SJE's Immigrant Justice Team.
 The Immigration Justice Team meets the fourth Tuesday of each month.
-Our next meeting is scheduled to take place on Tuesday, January 24, 2023.
-We'll be discussing the needs of migrants in the greater Grand Haven community and West Michigan and how our parish can respond to those needs.
+We are regular discussing the needs of migrants in the greater Grand Haven community and West Michigan and how our parish can respond to those needs.

 The Immigrant Relief Fund